CodeYourFuture/syllabus-archive/lesson0.md

 #### Windows

+Install [Git](https://git-scm.com/download/).
+It will bring with it a tool called "Git Bash".
-Install [cmder](http://cmder.net/).
-After that, open it from your windows menu.
-When mentors ask you to open a terminal, please open `cmder`.
+When the mentors ask you to open a terminal or command line, please open "Git Bash".

 ## Git